elearning-univie/moodle-report_bbbparticipation/README.md

 * The admin settings:

   Showing the ID-Number in the report is optional.
 By default, it will be shown.
-  As admin you can choose what roles from you respective moodle instance will be shown in the reports.
+  As admin you can choose what roles from your moodle instance will be shown in the reports.

 * The report settings:

-  As teacher you can either display all BigBlueButton activities in your course at once or select one or more activity.
+  As teacher you can either display all BigBlueButton activities in your course at once or select one or more activities.
   Also you can select which roles should be shown in the table.

 Requirements